 This study used long qualitative interviews to explore the way young people involved in across the political spectrum, including those not involved, understand and practice politics.
 Not surprisingly, the present research found the narrow liberal understanding of politics was widespread among participants, and of course some participants practice politics accordingly.
 However, there was also considerable evidence that such a notion of politics is undermined by participants' practices.
-While participants may hold to a narrow hegemonic notion of politics, their everyday lives can be seen as enmeshed with politics, highlighting tension, if not a schism, between their ostensive understanding of politics as polysemic and had a broad political repertoire which included politicising oneself and one's 'private' life.
+While participants may hold to a narrow hegemonic notion of politics, their everyday lives can be seen as enmeshed with politics, highlighting tension, if not a schism, between their ostensive understanding of politics and lived experience.
+The research also found many participants viewed politics as polysemic and had a broad political repertoire which included politicising oneself and one's 'private' life.